Dyalog/APLCourse/docs/array-logic-data-driven-conditionals.md

 L  GGG
 ```

-When used with a Boolean array, the function is called **compress**.
+When used with a Boolean array, the function is called <dfn>compress</dfn>.

 ```APL
       0 1 0/2 3⍴'DYALOG'